aws/aws-cryptographic-material-providers-library/README.md

 The AWS Cryptographic Material Providers Library also provides APIs to define and use wrapping keys from other key providers.

-The AWS Cryptographic Material Providers Library for Java provides methods for encrypting and decrypting cryptographic materials used in higher level client side encryption libraries.
+The AWS Cryptographic Material Providers Library provides methods for encrypting and decrypting cryptographic materials used in higher level client side encryption libraries.

 [Security issue notifications](./CONTRIBUTING.md#security-issue-notifications)